dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_solver_service.rst

-Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-wave system, classical :term:`sampler`, or hybrid sampler.
+Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-Wave system, classical :term:`sampler`, or hybrid sampler.
 In this example, a function in Ocean software handles both steps.
 Our task is mainly to select the sampler used to solve the problem.